 - Editable vector and bitmap formats

-This collection of more than 1 million vector icons represents another one of the “big players” in the icon collections space.
-Flaticon users can download an unlimited number of icons and enjoy easy control over design features too.
-All icons can be adjusted to meet the color and size needs of individual designers.
+This collection of more than 10 million icons represents another one of the "big players" in the icon collections space.
+Flaticon users can download an unlimited number of icons in PNG and enjoy easy control over design features too.
+All icons can be adjusted to meet the colour and size needs of individual designers.
 Users can also generate icon fonts for use on personal and commercial projects.
 Flaticon offers a Mac app for easy integration of icons via Sketch, Photoshop, Illustrator and more.

 - Both free and paid subscription options are available

 - New icon packs are added every month